OfficeDev/office-js-docs-pr/docs/develop/usability-testing.md

 ---
 title: Usability testing for Office Add-ins
-description: 'Learn how to test your add-in design with real users.' ms.date: 07/08/2021 ms.localizationpriority: medium
+description: Learn how to test your add-in design with real users. ms.date: 07/08/2021 ms.localizationpriority: medium
 ---